EmanAguilera/BarangaySystem/README.md

   <img alt="JavaScript" src="https://img.shields.io/badge/JavaScript-%23F7DF1E.svg?style=for-the-badge&logo=javascript&logoColor=black"/>
 </p>

-**BarangaySystem** is a dedicated web-based information system designed to modernize the administrative operations of **Barangay 52 Zone 4**.
-It serves as a centralized database that transitions the barangay from manual pen-and-paper filing to a secure, searchable, and efficient digital record-keeping system.
+**BarangaySystem** is an informatics platform that is a specialized web-based system designed to modernize administrative processes of the **Barangay 52 Zone 4**.
+It can also serve as a centralized database, facilitating the replacement of manual pen and paper archival methods with a safe, searchable and effective digital record keeping system.

-The application is architected to assist the **Barangay Secretary and Chairman** in managing population data, generating reports, and ensuring data integrity within the local government unit.
-It features a clean, professional interface built with **Bootstrap 5** to ensure responsiveness and usability on official barangay computers.
+The architecture of the system is to assist the **Barangay Secretary and Chairman** in the administration of the demographic information, creation of administrative reports, and data integrity in the local governing body.
+Its user interface is built on **Bootstrap 5**, which also ensures responsiveness and usability on official barangay computing systems by giving it a clean and professional look.

 ---